FirRW/PrediksiIndeksPendidikan/README.md

 ## **Methods**
 1. Collect the data from data source
 2. Prepare the data
-3. Exploratory Data Analysis & Feature Selection and Engineering for the dataset, To optimize the features to be used on the model and to avoid an overfitting if it is further proceed with modeling
+3. Exploratory Data Analysis & Feature Selection and Engineering for the dataset
 4. Machine learning training using the dataset previously selected and modified, hyperparameters of model is adjusted on crossvalidations.
-5. The best model is then picked and saved into our prediction app
+5. The best model is then picked and saved into our prediction app, check the most important feature
-6. Deploy the project into Deployment using API Streamlit and platform HEROKU
+6. Deploy the project into Deployment using API Streamlit and platform HEROKU (optional)

 ## **Overview**
 - Most of the data features are numerical value, and some of them are aggregated or encoded